CivicActions/gosecrender/README.md

 #### Keys

-`secrender` requires at least on JSON file in the keyDir directory defined in the `config.json` file.
+`Secrender` requires at least on JSON file in the keyDir directory defined in the `config.json` file.
 The keys file contains the keys and values to be used with the templates.
 For example: